Hanani-Tutte for approximating maps of graphs: Normal form

 First, suppose that the case (3) from Claim~\ref{claim:impPath} applies with $C$ and $\mu_i$ in place of $C$ and $\mu$, respectively.
-We suppress $\mu_i$-important vertices of $C$ in the interior of the subdivided edge and process $C$, for $\mu_{i+1}$, if $i<\pdeg{C}$.
-If $i=\pdeg{C}$, we continue with processing the next connected component or proceed to the next stage if no such component exists.
+If the $\mu_i$-important vertices in $V(C)$ induce a subdivided edge in $\hat{G}_3$, we suppress the subdividing $\mu_i$-important vertices.
+Subsequently, we alter $C$, for $\mu_{i+1}$, if $i<\pdeg{C}$.
+If $i=\pdeg{C}$, we continue with processing an arbitrary unprocessed connected component or proceed to the next stage if no such component exists.

 Second, suppose that the case (1) or (2) from Claim~\ref{claim:impPath} applies.
 Let $P_i$ be a path formed by $\mu_i$-important edges of $C$, or a path consisting of the only $\mu_i$-important vertex $q_i$.
-We will process $C$ so that there will exist exactly two $\mu_i$-important vertices in $C$ joined by an edge, or in other words so that the case (3) applies and we achieve the same situation as in the first case.
-We would like first to have all the vertices on $P_i$ or $q_i$, respectively, even in $\hat{\psi}_3$.
-Given that this is the case, in~(1) we contract $P_i$ into an even vertex $q_i$.
-This is possible due to the following claim, whose proof is straightforward and therefore omitted.
+We will process $C$ so that there will exist exactly two $\mu_i$-important vertices in $C$ joined by an edge, or in other words so that the case (3) applies and we subsequently proceed as in the previous paragraph.
+To this end we apply flips and vertex splits to vertices of $P_i$ or $q_i$ which will render the vertices of (the path corresponding to) $P_i$ or $q_i$, respectively, even in $\hat{\psi}_3$.
+Given that this is the case, if~(1) of Claim~\ref{claim:impPath} occurs we contract $P_i$ into an even vertex $q_i$, which leave us to deal with~(2) of Claim~\ref{claim:impPath}.
+This is possible since the new vertex that we obtain by contracting $e$ is not incident to any loop ($C$ is a tree), and the new vertex is even in the resulting drawing.
+Thus, by contracting $e$ we necessarily produce a clone.

+Indeed, recalling the definition of the clone we need to verify two implications which can be carried out as follows.
+First, in a compatible embedding of the graph we get from $\hat{G}_3$ after contracting $e$, the vertex corresponding to $e$ can be split in order to obtain embedding of $\hat{G}_3$ compatible with $\hat{\psi}_3$.
+Second, contracting an edge in any embedding will again produce an embedding.
+Formally, we have the following.